skyiron/web/packages/web-client/README.md

 ### WebDav

-The webdav client needs to be instantiated with a base URI corresponding to your oCIS deployment.
+The webdav client needs to be instantiated with a base URI corresponding to your OpenCloud deployment.
 You can also pass a header callback which will be called with every dav request.

 ```
-import { webdav } from '@ownclouders/web-client'
+import { webdav } from '@opencloud-eu/web-client'

 const accessToken = 'some_access_token'
 const baseURI = 'some_base_uri'